StarExec/StarExec/command/README.txt

 --createjob -This command is used for creating a new job in a given space. "id" refers to the id of the space that the job should be created in.
-Currently, only jobs that run every benchmark and solver and keep the hierarchy structure can be created from StarExecCommand--other options will be added in the future.
+Currently, only jobs that run every benchmark and solver and keep the hierarchy structure can be created from StarExecCommand.
+By default, job-pairs are run in a depth-first manner, the optional parameter "trav" can be used to alter this behavior.
 REQUIRED: "id" "pid" "qid"
-OPTIONAL: "n" "d" "w" "cpu"
+OPTIONAL: "n" "d" "w" "cpu" "trav"
-EXAMPLE: 'createjob id=5 pid=2 qid=3 n=commandjob w=200 cpu=100'
+EXAMPLE: 'createjob id=5 pid=2 qid=3 n=commandjob w=200 cpu=100 trav=r'

 --createsubspace -Creates a subspace of an existing space. "id" refers to the id of an existing space.
 REQUIRED: "id"